Compliance readiness

 Article 50: what to scan for

 Article 50 is the EU AI Act section on transparency obligations for providers and deployers of certain AI systems.
-Because the official legal text is long, this page links to the full EUR-Lex source and summarizes the operative duties for implementation planning.
+The operative duties for implementation planning are easiest to scan as concrete system behaviors.

 Short official excerpt: "informed that they are interacting with an AI system".
 Use the EUR-Lex link below for the full Article 50 wording and legal context.